-The staff in charge of confirmation of independence left the sending and submission management of the written confirmations concerning compliance with the policies and procedures for retaining independence entirely to a certain employee in charge of administration, and did not confirm the status of submission.
+The partner in charge of independence confirmation left the sending and submission management of the written confirmations concerning compliance with the policies and procedures for retaining independence, entirely to a certain general affairs staff, and did not confirm the status of submission.
 As a result, written confirmations were not obtained from certain professional staff.
+(Quality Control Standards Committee Statement No. 1, paragraph 23)